 No Substantial Change from Previous Analysis: The proposed Project would consist of the annexation of 144.8 acres into the City of Chino boundaries.
-No development or construction would occur within the Annexation Area as part of the Project.
-Residential land uses are planned in the Area by the GPU (and already are allowed by the existing San Bernardino County Countywide Plan land use designations and San Bernardino County zoning district classifications that apply to the Annexation Area).
+No development would occur within the Annexation Area as part of the Project; however, residential land uses are planned in the Area by the GPU (and already are allowed by the existing San Bernardino County General Plan land use designations and zoning classifications).
 All future development within the Annexation Area would be required to connect to the public wastewater collection system, pursuant to GPU Objective PFS-9.1, Policy P2.
 As such, there would be no new septic tanks or wastewater disposal systems allowed within the Annexation Area.
 Accordingly, no impact would occur.
 Therefore, the Project would not result in any new significant impacts not already analyzed in the GPU EIR or increase the severity of a significant impact as previously identified and analyzed in the GPU EIR.